-Gluten intolerance is an inherited autoimmune disorder characterized by a sensitivity to gluten, a protein found primarily in wheat, rye, and barley.
+People who are gluten intolerant have an inherited autoimmune disorder characterized by a sensitivity to gluten, a protein found primarily in wheat, rye, and barley.
 Oats used to be considered a culprit, but no longer are.

 When people with this condition eat gluten, their immune systems are activated and the resulting inflammatory response damages or destroys the villi that line the small intestines and allow nutrients to be absorbed.

-According to experts at the University of Chicago Medical Center, a patient usually suffers with symptoms for an average of 11 years before gluten intolerance is identified, and the typical child sees eight pediatricians before getting an accurate diagnosis.
+According to experts at the University of Chicago Medical Center, a gluten-intolerant patient usually suffers with symptoms for an average of 11 years before intolerance is identified, and the typical child sees eight pediatricians before getting an accurate diagnosis.

-- Scott had abdominal pain, bloating, and diarrhea and was diagnosed with ulcers, irritable bowel syndrome, kidney disease, and cancer.
+- Scott had abdominal pain, bloating, and diarrhea and was diagnosed with ulcers, irritable bowel syndrome, kidney disease and cancer.

 - Diana had iron-deficiency anemia along with extreme fatigue and diffuse pain, symptoms she was told were all in her head.

 - Laura had chronic itchy rashes that were identified as dermatitis.

 - And 12-year-old Sarah was plagued with hallucinations and given antipsychotic drugs.

 All of these individuals spent many miserable years trying to get to the bottom of their problems.
 Yet in the end, each of them discovered what they actually were gluten intolerant, or had celiac disease.